 Revlimid is prescribed to treat myelodysplastic syndrome, which is a group of conditions that interferes with the ability of bone marrow to make enough healthy blood cells.
-This drug is also approved to treat multiple myeloma (cancer of plasma cells) in certain people.
+This drug is also approved to treat multiple myeloma (cancer of plasma cells) in certain people, as well as mantle cell lymphoma.
 Side effects may include fatigue, diarrhea, and a rash.
 This medication comes as a capsule that is taken once daily.

 - This medication comes in the form of a capsule.
 It is usually taken by mouth once a day.

 - You should take your Revlimid dose with a large glass of water, with or without food.
 If it seems to bother your stomach, try taking it with food.

 - Revlimid capsules should be swallowed whole; do not open, break, or chew them.